Home Title Index Topic Index Sources Directory News Releases Sources Calendar RSS Sources Select News RSS Feed

 Published: 2011

 Historically, police violence is a fact of life in every society.
 In a society based on a capitalist economy, the police serve those that have the most money and property.
-When the authorities and their policies are under attack, the police will always be called in to protect the former.
-No official should be shocked when the police act brutally.
+When the authorities and their policies are under attack, the police will always be called in to protect them.
+No one should be shocked when the police act brutally.
 There is a reason the most thuggish of the uniforms are often the ones called to disperse angry crowds.

 Published: 1981